While dogs are most famously meat-eaters, in truth they lean far towards being omnivores than we often give them credit for.

-While the idea of eating plain rice seems quite bland and unappealing to use, smartly mixing it in with your dog’s food lets the flavours dance together nicely.
+While the idea of eating plain rice seems quite bland and unappealing to use, smartly mixing it in with your dog’s food lets the flavors dance together nicely.

-Not only this, but dogs just don’t mind those kinds of bland flavours – although of course, every dog is an individual, and we have all met a pooch who’s a fussy eater.
+Not only this, but dogs just don’t mind those kinds of bland flavors – although of course, every dog is an individual, and we have all met a pooch who’s a fussy eater.

-Nevertheless, try to avoid rice with added sauces, salts and flavours.
-These add extra sugar and salt to your dog’s diet that can add to the potential for weight gain longer term, and pretty much override the nutritional benefits your pet would otherwise gain from rice.
+Nevertheless, try to avoid rice with added sauces, salts and flavors.
+These add extra sugar and salt to your dog’s diet that can add to the potential for weight gain long term and pretty much override the nutritional benefits your pet would otherwise gain from rice.

 Even a hint of onion or garlic in these ready-made meals can cause serious harm – both onions and garlic are incredibly toxic to dogs, and need to be avoided at all costs.

-If in doubt, stick with the rice that is sold in no-frills packages, free from flavouring and preservatives.
+If in doubt, stick with the rice that is sold in no-frills packages, free from flavoring and preservatives.

 Health benefits of rice for dogs